Tutorials

 wooden stool with milling machine close up

 After milling, a small edge will be visible.
-With sandpaper grain 120 you can easily sand this away so that everything looks neat.
+With sandpaper grain 120 you can easily sand this away so everything looks neat.

 Optional: rounding corners

-Final result
+End result

-Now you have a sleek piece of furniture or other object without those noticeable dark edges.
+Now you have a sleek piece of furniture or other object without those striking dark edges.
 This method is a lot less laborious than sanding, although that is also possible.
 It delivers professional results with minimal effort.